PICKS OF THE MONTH

 (Launched by Plastic Oceans and Fundación Meri, August 2021)

-Kudos to Fundación Meri and Plastic Oceans for partnering in order to get more awareness about this issue and "help educate people to protect marine biodiversity from plastic pollution."
+Kudos to Fundación Meri and Plastic Oceans for partnering in order to attain more awareness about this almost-hopeless issue and "help educate people to protect marine biodiversity from plastic pollution."

-Pinoy Ako Blog's reposting of a text video with a recitation audio by poet-priest Albert Alejo.
+Pinoy Ako Blog's reposting of a video poem provided with a recitation audio by poet-priest Albert Alejo.
 [Alternate access to the public post here]

-A reposting of a 2020 text video, with recitation audio by Albert Alejo, for his poem/verse "Salot"
+A reposting of a 2020 video poem, with recitation audio by Albert Alejo, for his own poem/verse "Salot"

 (Reposted by Pinoy Ako Blog on Facebook, 26 August 2021)

-ANYBODY can create a verse these days, but poet-priest Albert Alejo displays here again a special astuteness that would often result in compositions like this one where every line is simply pregnant with heavy memory.
+ANYBODY can create a verse these days, but poet-priest Albert Alejo displays here again a special astuteness with his slant rhymes that would often result in compositions like this one where every line is simply pregnant with heavy memory.
 Our salute as well to the typography and motion design for the video.

 News 5's Facebook post featuring Mega Tuna's "TWO NA!" cause marketing print/digital ad